In this article, I explain the rather sensitive issues around:

 The most important difference between you taking your case and your solicitor doing so is that only you know what you really want.
 Only you know what might be acceptable.
 Only you can decide at the end of the day whether to accept what is on the table.

-If your solicitor is inexperienced at attending mediation meetings, here are some of the problems which may arise:
+If your solicitor is inexperienced at attending mediation meetings, here are some of the points you might look out for:

 - Your solicitor might use your mediation meeting to practice his/her speaking skills, impressing you, and scoring points.
 That might not help you.